 What Is a Pink Princess Philodendron?

 The Pink Princess philodendron (Philodendron erubescens ‘Pink Princess’) is a perennial cultivar.
 When they are young, they resemble a shrub.
 But don’t let that fool you!
-They are a climbing vine that can reach up to approximately 24 inches (60 cm).
+They are a climbing vine reaching approximately 24 inches (60 cm).
 This cultivar has glossy, dark green leaves.
 But what makes the Pink Princess so special is the color of its leaf variegation.
 They are pink, as the name suggests.
 When left alone, they may turn completely pink.

 It also produces clusters of white flowers that offer a stunning contrast to the leaves.
 This cultivar is relatively easy to care for, and even beginners can find success.
-But a few tips and tricks will help you keep your plant healthy for many years in the future.
+But a few tips and tricks will help you keep your plant healthy for many years.

 What makes the Pink Princess so special is the color of its leaf variegation — they are pink, as the name suggests.